zachomedia/katacoda-courses/infrastructure-as-code/terraform-kubernetes/setup.md

 `terraform plan -out plan`{{execute}}

-> We pass the `-out -plan` argument in order to save the plan to file, so we can ensure that when we
+> We pass the `-out plan` argument in order to save the plan to file, so we can ensure that when we
 > apply the plan, it only takes the actions we've already reviewed.

 The command will output the actions it wants to take in order synchronize your desired state